mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Collace has the advantage of being friendly to the immensely powerful Imperium, but this also places restrictions on what Collace can get caught doing.
-Collace must be seen to play at least somewhat fair, or at a minimum to only do what is justified by Trexalon’s actions.
+Collace must be seen to play at least somewhat fair, or at a minimum to only do what is justified by Trexalon's actions.
-Many of Collace’s long–term plans involve putting Trexalon in a position where her agents must do something that the Imperium will disapprove of, thus clearing the way for more direct action that is now seen as justified.
+Many of Collace's long–term plans involve putting Trexalon in a position where her agents must do something that the Imperium will disapprove of, thus clearing the way for more direct action that is now seen as justified.